rafgraph/rollpkg/README.md

 - `rollpkg build`
   - For most use cases no options are needed, just run the `rollpkg build` command.
 It creates `esm` and `cjs` builds with source maps and `*.d.ts` type files.
 - `rollpkg build --tsconfig ./path/to/tsconfig.build.json`
   - You can specify a custom path or name for your `tsconfig` if needed.
+This option also works in watch mode with `rollpkg watch`.
 By default Rollpkg will look in the root of your project for a `tsconfig.json` file.
 - `rollpkg build --addUmdBuild`
   - By default `rollpkg build` only creates `esm` and `cjs` builds, use this option to also create `umd` builds.
 - `rollpkg build --noStats`